InPreD/25-06_bioinfo_ws/bioinfo_ws/README.md

 - what is the input (correct and incorrect)?
 - how to handle incorrect input? (edge cases, invalid data)
 - what does it return?
-- positive and negative results should be tested
+- intended output and errors/exceptions should be tested for

 ---